Mintbase/Grants-Program/NEKO.md

 ...
 ## Future Plans

-- We intend to market the new NEKO-system feature to our community by leveraging NEKO giveaways, Marketing events (spaces, podcasts), and NEAR ecosystem collaborations.
-We intended to develop the above proposed product into a quality functioning product.
-The NEKO system will continue to be developed, improved and maintained well into the future thanks to the support from our community.
-Continued development of the AI-minter after completion of this proposal could explore advanced functionalities and practical additions as advances in AI-technology are made.
+- We intend to market the new NEKO-system feature to our community by leveraging NEKO giveaways, marketing events (spaces, podcasts), and NEAR ecosystem collaborations.
+We will develop the above proposal into a high-quality functioning product.
+The "NEKO-system" will continue to be developed, improved and maintained well into the future thanks to the support from our community.
+Continued development of NEKO-AI after completion of this proposal will explore advanced functionalities including minting large NFT collections from a single prompt or reference image.

 ## Additional Information :heavy_plus_sign:

-Due to the the monetization models used by Open-AI & Midjourney, we will create sustainable monetization structures for the platfotm but will ensure that there is a portion of grant funding dedicated onboarding users keeping the platform operational initially.
+- Due to the the monetization models used by Open-AI & Midjourney, we will create sustainable monetization structures for the platform but will ensure that there is a portion of grant funding dedicated onboarding users keeping the platform operational initially.

 **How did you hear about the Grants Program?**

-We heard about the mintbase grants program from the NEAR foundation.
+- We heard about the mintbase grants program from the NEAR foundation.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.

-We have created a proof of concept for the platform and can present it to the Mintbase team.
+- We have created a proof of concept for the platform and can present it to the Mintbase team.

-We have established a prosperous community centered  around the NEKO token economy.
-We have created multiple NFT contracts for the Good Fortune Felines, and Freaky Felines community.
-We have experience creating simple to use interfaces for complicated functions like staking NFT’s and claiming token rewards and will be able to easily integrate the Ai minting platform into the established NEKO ecosystem.

-- Previous grants you may have applied for.

-Trove labs helped Jump DeFi receive a grant for proximity to launch phase 1 of the platform on mainnet.
+- Trove labs helped Jump DeFi receive a grant for proximity to launch phase 1 of the platform on mainnet.